Elements and Principles of Landscape Design

 Principles of landscaping design are guidelines that designers employ to design landscapes that are visually appealing, and functional.
 A proper layout will incorporate the 6 principles of landscape design: balance, focalization, simplicity, rhythm/line, proportion, and unity.
 Needing backyard landscaping ideas?
 Read on to learn more about how you can apply these landscaping design principles to create the yard of your dreams.

-Before the first line is drawn, a site analysis noting drainage, space, exposure, and shape/style of existing structures is key to add function rather than new eyesores.
-Scale and condition of the site will impact every element from hardscapes to bed lines and plant selection and must be accounted for.
+Before the first line is drawn, a site analysis noting drainage, space, exposure, and shape/style of existing structures is key to adding function rather than new eyesores.
+The scale and condition of the site will impact every element from hardscapes to bed lines and plant selection and must be accounted for.

 When forming our bed lines, it’s better to do fewer, grander curves that draw the eye and create interest for both our bed and turf areas.
 Small, wavy bed lines detract from the plantings and fail to add shape and rhythm to our plantings and straight bed lines are boring and harder to keep looking clean.
 Movement in beds and plantings draws interest and creates focal points.
 These focal points are often specimen plants such as ornamental trees or a showy hardscape feature.
 Drawing focus to a few key features prevents the eye from being overwhelmed and promotes proper balance in the design.

 While many of our focal points are usually made up of a single tree or small cluster of elements, filler plantings should be massed plantings that promote simplicity and unity.
 Try to avoid the old-fashioned rows of alternating plants following the A-B-A-B-A-B pattern or planting in a completely straight line.
 We like to use the shape of our shrub plantings to form large pockets in the front of the beds to fill with perennial color.
 This gives us a great pop of color throughout the Spring and Summer without crowding the beds and giving us a bulky feel.